opctl/opctl/docs/cli/README.md

   --nc, --no-color=false   Disable output coloring

 Commands:
-  collection    Manage collections
   events        Stream events
-  kill          Kill an op
-  ls            List ops in a collection node          Manage nodes op            Manage ops run           Run an op self-update   Update opctl
+  ls            List packages (only v0.1.3 opspec packages will be listed) node          Manage nodes op            Manage ops pkg           Manage packages run           Start and wait on an op self-update   Update opctl

 Run 'opctl COMMAND --help' for more information on a command.

 ```